imnotteixeira/personal-website/src/content/niaefeup-retorspective.md

 > Fun Fact: This decision was actually taken during ENEI's networking dinner, where students would register in order to be able to talk with company representatives and make contacts.
 Certainly useful for students ending their studies and looking for jobs.
 We, on our 2nd year (out of 5) were there as well, for some reason.

-We had two new "Flagship" projects to start, event ideas, and some internal changes we wanted to try and implement in terms of project organization.
+We had a new "flagship" project to start, event ideas, and some internal changes we wanted to try and implement in terms of project organization.

 The advantage of working with a Students' Branch should be the improvement in organization and manpower, resulting in increased ability to execute and finish large and ambitious projects.